Brief Instructions

 How to Restart Dr.Web for UNIX Mail Servers

-How to Connect to the centralized protection server
+How to Connect to a Centralized Protection Server

-How to Disconnect From the Centralized Protection Server
+How to Disconnect From a Centralized Protection Server

 How to Activate Dr.Web for UNIX Mail Servers